grellyd/grellyddotcom/content/writing/2022-10-03-1password-scim-bridge-explained.md

 <aside>
 ⚠️This is the republication of a piece I wrote for the <a href="https://blog.1password.com/1password-scim-bridge-explained/">1Password corporate blog</a>.

-I'm pretty proud of this piece, and given the fickle nature of hyperlinks, I am reproducing it here for posterity.
+I'm pretty proud of this piece, but given the fickle nature of hyperlinks, I am reproducing it here for posterity.
 I had help editing and refining this piece from our fantastic content team.
 The content is all me, just a little filtered.
 </aside>

 # 1Password SCIM bridge explained: what it is, and why we made it